apiel/zicBox/NOTE.md

 - TODO encoder responsive for small size
 - TODO use function pointer on encoder initialisation to assign draw function base on type

+- TODO button can call data?
+Example for saving granular synth...

 - TODO list of value, e.g.:
                 file1.wav